-I have been impressed by the way in which the staff and students at Ravensbourne have adapted to, and taken advantage of, all the changes and have used their creativity and enthusiasm to ensure that we deliver the best possible student experience.
-I would like to thank them, on behalf of the board of governors, for the dedication and hard work which has gone into achieving the results which this report outlines.
+The staff and students at Ravensbourne have adapted to, and taken advantage of, new working and learning patterns and used their creativity and enthusiasm to deliver the best possible student experience.
+I would like to thank them, on behalf of the governors, for the dedication and hard work which has gone into achieving the results which this report outlines.

-The creative industries and the technology industries will continue to be the major drivers of growth in the UK and internationally and are essential to improving our quality of life.
+The creative industries and the technology industries will continue to be major drivers of growth in the UK and internationally and are essential for improving the quality of life.
 Ravensbourne aspires to develop the capabilities of young people from diverse backgrounds to meet the challenges and opportunities in these sectors and develop their ability to contribute to society.
-We will continue to do this and have a strong base on which to build with ambitious plans for growing the university over the next five years.
+We will continue to do this and our ambitious plans to grow the university over the next five years remain undimmed.